Zulko/bricks_and_scissors/content/posts/jurassic.md

 **Comments:**

 - Michael Crichton has a talent for mixing real technology and science-fiction.
 The GMO fish industry was [already a thing in the 1980s](https://www.nature.com/articles/nbt0387-257) but I couldn't find any real-life projects of paler trouts.
 Similarly, I found no mention of square-shaped trees, although [house-shaped trees](https://www.forbes.com/sites/johncumbers/2019/09/26/can-we-redesign-the-modern-city-with-synthetic-biology-could-we-grow-our-houses-instead-of-building-them/?sh=6ec09df8299b) are often promised.
-Finally, scent cells are a thing, and they had their [interesting moments](https://www.theguardian.com/technology/2014/nov/24/sweet-peach-vagina-smell-like-fruit-taste-diet-coke-probiotic) (don't miss the mention of banana-smelling dog poo!)
+Finally, scent cells are a thing, and had their [interesting moments](https://www.theguardian.com/technology/2014/nov/24/sweet-peach-vagina-smell-like-fruit-taste-diet-coke-probiotic) (don't miss the mention of banana-smelling dog poo!)
-- Even though Crichton's examples may be made-up, his comment on *"the industries traditionally subject to the vagaries of fashion"* is still spot on today: the same biotechnology that produces new therapies can also lead to new food and chemicals.
-Strain from companies like Amyris or Ginkgo Bioworks produce molecules and proteins used in medicines, cloths, cell-phones, recreational cannabis, food colorants, alternative meat, pet food, car tires, cosmetics, paint, and many more products.
-However, in these examples the final product is entirely "grown", but rather a mix of bioengineering and natural or chemical products.
-The industry has yet to come up with a true "biological walkman".
+- Even though Crichton's examples may be made-up, his comment on *"the industries traditionally subject to the vagaries of fashion"* is still spot on today: biotechnology that help produces new gene therapies can also lead to new food and chemicals.
+Strain from companies like Amyris or Ginkgo Bioworks produce molecules and proteins used in medicines, cloths, cell-phones, recreational cannabis, food colorants, alternative meat, pet food, car tires, cosmetics, paint, and much more.
+However, in these examples the final product is generally a mix of bioengineering and natural or chemical products.
+The industry has yet to come up with a true "biological walkman", a groundbreaking product that would just be grown and sold.
 A class of true *"consumer biologicals"* coming to market are genetically modified pets, which became a thing with [glowing fishes](https://www.glofish.com/), and may soon be joined by [CRISPRed hypo-alergenic cats](https://www.nature.com/articles/d41586-020-02779-3).
 - John Hammond's remarks on public outrage and government intervention in medication prices has had recent echoes, with [California moving to produce its own insulin](https://www.healthcaredive.com/news/California-manufacture-insulin/626916/#:~:text=California%20is%20preparing%20to%20produce,biosimilar%20insulin%20products%20for%20Californians.) to slash costs, and with the [2015 Daraprim price hike](https://en.wikipedia.org/wiki/Martin_Shkreli#Turing_Pharmaceuticals) from \$13 to \$750 a pill, rasing questions from US Senators, and a FBI probe into the CEO's finances.

 ### Biotech companies: _"as reckless as ever"_

 Michael Crichton is not only displeased with the biotech industry's offerings, he also doesn't think much of its leaders.
-The parks' creator, John Hammond, is described as a _"flamboyant, born showman"_ whose first venture was a pigmy pet elephant, and a bit of a scam - his prototype "mini-elephant" hadn't really been genetically modified as Hammond claimed to investors, but altered via a hormonal treatment.
+The parks' creator, John Hammond, is described as a _"flamboyant, born showman"_ whose first venture was a pigmy pet elephant, and a bit of a scam - his prototype "mini-elephant" hadn't really been genetically modified as Hammond claimed to investors, but altered via a hormonal treatment (a fake-it-until-you-make-until attitude that bears resemblance with recent companies like Theranos).
+It is clear throughout the book that with his dinosaur park, Hammond is always playing with the limits of the law:

+> *"There wasn't much that Office of Technology Transfer could do.
+InGen was obviously setting up one of the most powerful genetic engineering facilities in the world in an obscure Central American country.
+A country with no regulations.
+That kind of thing has happened before."*

 Hammond's main competitor, the company BioSyn, has done much worse: they vaccinated Chilean farmers with an untested rabbies virus that had been genetically modified to be airborne, and that they had transported in a carry-on bad in a commercial flight.
 And they got away with it: